Shared Parenting Research

-The results were truly extraordinary and were consistent with what was reported in polls that the NPO has done in other states, Shared Parenting Polling
+The results were truly extraordinary and were consistent with what was reported in polls that the NPO has done in other states, Polling Executive Summary

 They revealed that the citizens of Pennsylvania overwhelmingly believe children in separated families need, and should have, the

 active involvement of both parents while growing up.

 When asked how beneficial it is for a child to have significant time with each parent assuming both parents are fit, willing to be parents and live within reasonable distance of each other, 64% of

 respondents believe that to be extremely beneficial, 30% to be very beneficial, 5 to not be too beneficial, and 1% not beneficial at all.

 Established in 2015 by AccuWeather Founder and CEO Dr. Joel N. Myers, the Dads’ Resource Center believes that the courts, governmental and social agencies have a solemn obligation to do all they can to ensure that dads are given a fair chance to provide the time, emotional and financial support that their children require and deserve.
 We believe there needs to be systemic reform that rapidly transforms and modernizes the attitudes and practices of the courts, governmental and social agencies to ensure that both parents are given an equal opportunity to be active in the life of their children.